danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-21-undimmed-presentation-detents-in-swiftui.md

 }
 ```

-We can now wrap the controller in a `UIViewControllerRepresentable` to make it available to SwiftUI:
+We can wrap the controller in a `UIViewControllerRepresentable` to use it in SwiftUI:

 ```swift
 private struct UndimmedDetentView: UIViewControllerRepresentable {